Kespoco/kespoco.github.io/README.md

 ## Acknowledgments

-* All the hard work courtesy to [I'm an inline-style link with title](https://www.google.com "TEMPLATE")
+* All the hard work courtesy to TEMPLATED(https://templated.co/)